krupeshrved/krupeshrved.github.io/index.markdown

   __Graduate Technical Intern at Intel Corporation, Chicago, Illinois, USA__ `Jun 14 - Aug 14`
   - Completed a summer internship (as part of curriculum practical training) at Intel's office in Kemper Lakes, Chicago
   - Familiarized with several of Intel's development tools such as STT and CMW500, useful for log analysis and triaging
-  - Successfully developed an automation script in Octave to reduce the system analysis time by 50% during log analysis
+  - Successfully developed an automation script in Octave to reduce the system analysis time by 50% during analysis

 ## Education

   __MBA (PGPX), Indian Institute of Management Ahmedabad__ `Apr 20 - Mar 21`